GaloisInc/ivorylang-org/pages/software/ivory-overview.md

   result <- deref a
   ret result
 ```
-*An Ivory program for computing fibonocci numbers.
+*An Ivory program for computing Fibonacci numbers.
 [A detailed explanation
 of this code sample][fibwalkthrough].*

 [fibwalkthrough]: fibwalkthrough.html